kumbulanit/docker-and-kubernetes-trainning/13-Advanced controllers: Daemon Sets and Stateful Sets.md

 ### **1. DaemonSet Example: Deploying filebeat**

 A `DaemonSet` ensures that a pod is running on each node.
-We will use Fluentd, a popular log forwarder, to collect logs from every node in the cluster and forward them to a logging system.
+We will use filebeat, a popular log forwarder, to collect logs from every node in the cluster and forward them to a logging system.

 #### **Step 1: Create a DaemonSet for Filebeat, it also includes namespace,configmap in one file **

-1. **Create a DaemonSet YAML file (`fluentd-daemonset.yaml`):**
+1. **Create a DaemonSet YAML file (`filebeat-daemonset.yaml`):**

 ```yaml
 apiVersion: v1